Oh Se-hun (footballer): Ulsan Hyundai

-Military service: Asan Mugunghwa and the Sangmu
+Military service

 Approaching 2019, Oh decided to serve his compulsory military duty, so he could focus on his development as a player: as a result, he was loaned to Asan Mugunghwa, which at the time featured young players attending military service.
-He made his debut with the Police-owned team on March 2, 2019, playing the entirety of the 0–3 away win against Jeonnam Dragons and scoring his first senior goal at the 82th minute.
+He made his debut with the Police-owned team on March 2, 2019, playing the entirety of the 0–3 away win against Jeonnam Dragons and scoring his first senior goal in the 82nd minute.
 Frequently featured in the starting XI through the whole K League 2 season, he concluded the year with 30 appearances (26 of which as a starter) and seven goals.

 The following year, as Asan Mugunghwa was disbanded and replaced by civil team Chungnam Asan, Oh and several other players moved to the Army's main football team, Sangju Sangmu, which was set to play in the K League 1.
 He was given the number 18 shirt and made his debut for the Sangmu on June 13, 2020, in a home match against Pohang Steelers: although his side suffered a 4–2 loss, he scored both of Sangju's goals (one of which being a penalty).
 He featured regularly during the whole summer, scoring another couple of goals.
 However, on August 15, 2020, he suffered an injury against FC Seoul and got ruled out for a month.

 Some weeks before, on August 2, during an away match against Gangwon, a collision between him and Jung Ji-yong during a header attempt left the latter with a concussion, causing him a loss of consciousness for some minutes: Oh, who got booked following the impact, was visibly shocked.
 Nevertheless, later on in the match he was able to assist Kim Bo-seob's temporary equalizer, and the teams ended up drawing 2-2.
-Luckily, Jung fully recovered from the accident and was soon able to get on the pitch again.
+Jung fully recovered from the accident and was soon able to get on the pitch again.

 Oh returned on the pitch at the end of September, but suffered another injury just one week later, as the Sangmu lost 4–1 to his home team Ulsan.
 This forced him to miss the last three matches of the season.
-Even though bad luck kneecapped his season, Oh still managed to register 13 appearances (all as a starter) and four goals, contributing to the Sangmu's highest finish ever in the top-tier league, with the club obtaining a final fourth place despite of being destined to automatic relegation since the start of 2020, due to their planned re-location.
+Even though bad luck kneecapped his season, Oh still managed to register 13 appearances (all as a starter) and four goals, contributing to the Sangmu's highest finish ever in the top-tier league, with the club obtaining a final fourth place despite being destined to automatic relegation since the start of 2020, due to their planned re-location.

 In 2021, Oh spent the last months of his military service in K League 2, as the Army's team moved to Gimcheon.
 He was given the number 9 shirt.
 He featured in four games, three of which as a starter, before exiting the squad as summer approached, in preparation to his return to Ulsan.